A ginger bath detoxifies the body by encouraging increased blood circulation and sweating similar to the effects of a sauna or steam bath.

-A ginger bath is one the most beneficial and enjoyable cleansing baths to try when the weather outside turns warm and the idea of a hot bath becomes unappealing.
+A ginger bath is one the most beneficial and enjoyable cleansing detox baths to try when the weather outside turns warm and the idea of a hot bath becomes unappealing.

-The Benefits of Ginger
+The Benefits of Ginger for Cleansing

 In one of many examples, the Journal of Medicinal Food published an article that identified ginger as an herbal medicinal product that shares pharmacological properties with non-steroidal anti-inflammatory drugs (NSAIDs), affirming the use of red ginger as an analgesic for arthritis pain in Indonesian traditional medicine (1).